Welcome to the Food Technology Department.

 Why study Food Preparation and Nutrition?

-This new GCSE Food Preparation and Nutrition is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
+This new Food Preparation and Nutrition GCSE is an exciting and creative course that focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.

 - Food science – functional properties of ingredients in a range of products

 - Food safety – microorganisms, safe food handling and storage, key cooking temperatures